Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 ## Changelog
+* 07032013 - Version 2.2.1 - fix issue when using direction on donation method sorts.
 * 06062013 - Version 2.2 - update to work with v2.0 API enhancements
 	* Related Parameter - Get related Campaign or Giving Opportunity data with an opportunity or donation data set.
 * 08222012 - Version 2.0